 Much like a standard forum, Threads allows members of a team to start a work-related thread on topics about the workplace.
 The goal of Threads is to inspire the growth of knowledge within a company among team members.
 Team members can also share and compare meeting notes.

-Threads can also allow managers to provide general feedback on projects to all team members to see and refer to.
+Threads can also allow managers to provide general feedback on projects to all team members to see and refer back to.

 One of the best features of Threads is that it allows members to interact with each other’s input and feedback.